Wyoming State Hospital: Building for Special Male Patients

 This one story building was designed by Dubois and built in 1918 in a Classical Revival style.
 Known as Sheridan Hall it once housed Adolescent Services but has since discontinued this service.
 The H-shaped building measures 57 by 160 ft and totals 8058 sqft.
 The exterior is faced with brick with a hipped metal roof.
 A central hall runs the length of the building, flanked by large dormitory rooms.

 New Building for Women

 Designed by Dubois, the building was built in 1926 by George Whitemyer and Sons of Ogden, Utah.
 Known as Lincoln, Platte and Washakie Halls, the L-shaped two-story building is designed in the Classical Revival style.
 It measures 120 ft by 100 ft with 22128 sqft.
 Resting on a painted stone foundation, it is faced in brick.
-The New Building for Women features and arcaded porch.
+The New Building for Women features an arcaded porch.
 The interior is a central corridor arrangement with rooms in a variety of sizes to either side.